 15. The quantity of Products recorded by us or our agent on despatch, or making available for collection, will be sufficient evidence of the quantity received by you unless you can provide conclusive evidence to the contrary.

-16. You must inspect Products promptly within two weeks of collection or delivery or, if earlier, before using them (see clauses 24 to 26 for your limited warranty).
+16. You must inspect Products promptly within two weeks of collection or delivery or, if earlier, before using them (see clause 29 for your limited warranty).